Twin Perspectives

 14. European adaptors

-Should I pack beach toys or can I buy them in Lanzarote?
+Should I Pack Beach Toys or Can I Buy Them in Lanzarote?

 Packing for a holiday with kids is hard enough, so you definitely don’t need to worry about filling your suitcase with bulky beach toys.
-Lanzarote has plenty of shops, supermarkets, and beachside stalls where you can buy inexpensive buckets, spades, inflatables, and other family beach essentials.

 If you’re staying in a resort area like Playa Blanca, Costa Teguise, or Puerto del Carmen, you’ll find lots of options nearby.
 We always prefer to buy toys once we arrive in a destination, in order to save on luggage space.
 When our holiday comes to an end, we simply leave them behind for other travellers to enjoy (once we’ve persuaded our daughter to let them go!)